Amog-OS/AmogOS/README.md

 - Check out https://linux-live.org/, our imager.

-And thanks to Innersloth, for making one of the most famous and memed games of 2020 and onwards.
+Thanks to Innersloth, for making one of the most famous and memed games of 2020 and onwards.